catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 Before we run anything, we'll need to make sure that the schema in the database actually matches the schema in the code - run ``alembic upgrade head`` to create the database with the right schema.
+If you already have a ``pudl.sqlite`` you'll need to delete it first.

 Database schema migration
 -------------------------